-Opened in the Spring semester 2007, the building features a 385-seat performance hall which houses multiple theatre & dance productions throughout our season.
+Opened in 2007, the building features a 385-seat performance hall which houses multiple theatre & dance productions throughout our season.
 Adjacent to the new Swope Music Building and named for former WCU President Madeleine Wing Adler (1992-2008), completion of this project ensures the quality of existing cultural arts programs and expand arts collaborations within the West Chester community.

 Enjoy a virtual tour of Madeleine Wing Adler Theatre.

 The Emilie K. Asplundh Concert Hall, located in the Philips Memorial Building, opened in 1927 and was completely renovated from 1998-2000.
 Emilie K. Asplundh Concert Hall has a maximum capacity of 1,202 people and is the largest performing arts venue on campus.
 Since its renovation the Emilie K. Asplundh Concert Hall has hosted over 450,000 guests.
 The concert hall was dedicated to Emilie K. Asplundh, class of 1927, who donated a substantial amount to the renovation of Philips Building and the concert hall.

 Enjoy a virtual tour of Emilie K. Asplundh Concert Hall.

 The autograph library in the Philips Memorial Building is a massive room with a fireplace, walls of glass-enclosed bookshelves, high gothic windows and a decorative ceiling.
 It was the largest autographed book collection of its time, with 2000 books by the time of Dr. Philips' death in 1920.
 Often used for both faculty and student recitals, this space accommodates larger groups and visiting lectures.